mcfredrick/TimeMachineDelay/README.md

 ## Installation:

-If you would like to check out the current Windows build of the VST3 and standalone executable, simply download the "Current Builds" folder and follow the instructions in the provided README.txt.
+If you would like to check out the current Windows build of the VST3 and standalone executable, simply download the TimeMachineDelay.exe and/or the TimeMachineDelay.vst3 file(s) from the "Current Builds" folder and follow the instructions in the provided README.txt.

 Alternatively, if you'd like to work with the source code, continue reading.